History of the Anabasis Mountaineering Club

 In keeping with the founders' intent of opening up access to the climbing world, the Club's membership has always been a good social mix, bringing together artisans and professionals, scientists and poets, women and men, the young and the old.
 The Club would not claim to have fielded 'big names' in climbing, though many people will know our Rob Hastings and Mark Hounslea.
 The absence of rockstars reflects an inclination always to social inclusion over 'grimstone' individualism, though many members have and continue to climb at high standards, winter and summer.
 Meets have been held in exotic places such as Czechoslovakia (as was), Yosemite and the Alps, as well as at a variety of locations in the UK.
 The Club has never focused solely on climbing, with walking, pot-holing, fell running, and mountain biking - and indeed welly boot throwing, kite flying, hotpots, fireworks and singing - featuring regularly on the menu of activities.
 For four decades a Club offshoot has 'practised' on Thursday summer evenings at Liverpool's 'local' outcrops, Helsby and Frodsham, and each year the Anabasis enters a team in the Penmaenmawr Fell Race in November (it was won by Club members a couple of times in the 1980's).

 A Dinner to celebrate the half century was held in Liverpool on May 7th 2011, and over 60 people were there, including some of those who brought the Club into being.
-As with many other Clubs, a challenge now is an ageing membership, and adapting to a world where the inter-dependence and need to belong that are the foundation motives for a 'club' count for less, and individualism and cyberspace communities appear to count for more.
+In November 2014, a major initiative was completed with the addition of toilet and washroom facilites at our Hut.
+But, as with many other Clubs, a challenge became an ageing membership, and adapting to a world where the inter-dependence and need to belong that are the foundation motives for a 'club' count for less, and individualism and cyberspace communities appear to count for more.
 But, and as everywhere in the climbing world, we are enriched by relationships forged in adventure, and by the maturing of those relationships over time to make our 'Anabasis' an indispensable part of our lives.